daniloster/react-i18n-base/README.md

 ## Getting started

-Internationalise your app by creating you locale file.
+Internationalise your app by creating your locale file.
+Use the `localise` function to convert your component to localised one and, then, wrap your app with the `I18nProvider`.

 ## Contributions rules